Private Sector · Infrastructure · Service Direction

 My role

 Service Designer — I led customer and business discovery through interviews across sales, warehousing, and customer service, and synthesised insights to support leadership decision-making on digital priorities and investment sequencing.
-I worked closely with the engagement team (director, partner, and manager) to shape the evidence and framing used in senior leadership discussions.

 What needed deciding